 - Hot food at 25km, 50km, 75km & 100km

 - Medal, certificate and bubbly for Finishers

 - Full support from Team Hunger & The Hunger Project (see below).

 What kind of support will The Hunger Project give me?

-In addition to our initial fundraising information, we’ll send you regular newsletters with tips to help you prepare for the big day.
-And if that isn’t enough, we will be there for you on the day participating throughout as well as offering you a well-deserved congratulation at the end of the event.
+In addition to our initial fundraising information, we’ll send you some newsletters with tips to help you prepare for the big day.
+This is all on top of the support from our partner, Action Challenge, who arrange the events.